the-standard/ibco/docs/stage-2/README.md

 ### Bonding Event Public APIs

 These are the functions exposed to the user in the Bonding Event contract.
-This contract can be used to retrieve details about the bonding event and Uniswap liquidity pool
+This contract can be used to retrieve details about the bonding event and Uniswap liquidity pool.

 **SEURO_ADDRESS()**